Photographer (film): Production

 The film is loosely based on the Muthanga incident of 2003, in which a policeman and a tribal were killed.
 The film marks the directorial debut of screenwriter Ranjan Pramod.
 Filming began in July 2006.
 The film was also the debut of Kannada actress Neethu in Malayalam cinema, as well as the comeback of composer Johnson after a sabbatical.
-Mani, a real tribal boy played a tribal in the film.
+Mani, a real tribal boy played, a tribal character in the film.

 Soundtrack

 The original songs featured in the film was composed by Johnson, with lyrics by Kaithapram Damodaran.
 Soundtrack album was released by the label Satyam Audios.

 Release

 Photographer was released in theatres on 24 October 2006.

 Awards

 Master Mani won the Kerala State Film Award for Best Child Artist.
 Johnson won the Mathrubhumi Film Award for Best Music Director for the soundtrack and the Mullasserry Raju Music Award for the song "Enthe Kannanu".